Infinity Pool design

 Importantly, this does not mean water is wasted.
 The same volume circulates — no more, no less — contrary to common misconceptions found online.

-Architectural and Visual Impact
+Architectural and visual impact

 Seamless Horizon Effect: A negative edge pool creates the illusion of water extending infinitely to the horizon, merging with the landscape.
 This visual effect is especially striking when overlooking natural scenery.